Rock Radio Heaven (L)

 Also known as: The Wil' Child (at WIL); The Swingin' Nightwalker (while on the all-night show on WABC); birth name was Fred Ronald Lundy

 Notes: Signature line was "Hello, Love."
 Started at WABC in September, 1965 on the all-night show, but switched to middays in May, 1966 where he stayed until his departure in 1982.
 He and Dan Ingram co-hosted the final music show on WABC Musicradio on May 10, 1982.
-Went to WCBS-FM in February, 1984 where he spent 13 years in the 9 a.m.-noon spot before retiring from radio on September 18, 1997 and moving back to the South in Bruce, Miss.
+Went to WCBS-FM in February, 1984 where he spent 13 years in the 9 a.m.-noon spot before retiring from radio on September 18, 1997 and moving back to the South in Bruce, Mississippi.
 Inducted into the St. Louis Radio Hall of Fame in 2006.
 Was heard in the 1969 movie "Midnight Cowboy."
 Died of a heart attack.

 RETURN TO ROCK RADIO HEAVEN